 Rebecca Swanson, Indiana

-AMS Committee on the Profession panel discussion on "Online courses: benefits and pitfalls", coorganized with Dan Abramovich (Brown), to be held at the
+AMS Committee on the Profession panel discussion on "Online courses: benefits and pitfalls".
+Coorganized with

 Joint Math Meetings, Baltimore, MD,

 January 15-18, 2014.